gumaerc-testorg/cms.362-spring-2016/content/pages/calendar-assignments.md

 12\.
 Looking forward with Participatory Economics & Project Session
 {{< tdclose >}}{{< tdopen >}}

-This week we'll be having a guest speaker to talk about the economics of a cooperative economy.
-[Michael Albert](https://en.wikipedia.org/wiki/Michael_Albert) is the author of many books about alternative and cooperative economic models, and has developed detailed proposals for participatory economics (parecon).
+This week we'll be having a guest speaker to talk about the economics of a cooperative economy. {{% resource_link "6214ab52-ed4b-40f8-8136-cf10c24e34c4" "Michael Albert" %}} is the author of many books about alternative and cooperative economic models, and has developed detailed proposals for participatory economics (parecon).

 DiscoTech preparation